-Therefore Paul argues the circumcision of the heart, and says that "they are not all Israel which are of Israel, neither because they are the seed of Abraham, are they all children; but, in Isaac shall thy seed be called; i.e. the which are the children of the flesh, these are not the children of God; but the children of the promise are counted for the seed."
+- ...they are not all Israel, which are of Israel: - Neither, because they are the seed of Abraham, are they all children: but, in Isaac shall your seed be called; - That is, They which are they children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.

 Now if the children of God are the true Israel, and if the Sabbath was given as a sign forever, and a perpetual covenant, I ask, how can it be abolished while there is one Israelite remaining to claim the promise?
 You have evidently noticed, that all the difficulties on the Sabbath question among Christians have arisen from the foolish, Judaizing notion, that Israel meant only the literal Jew.
 But when we understand Israel to mean the people of God, the difficulties, every man must acknowledge, all vanish at once.

-I say, and believe I am supported by the Bible, that the moral law was never given to the Jews as a people exclusively, but they were for a season the keepers of it in charge.
+I say, and I believe I am supported by the Bible, that the moral law was never given to the Jews as a people exclusively, but they were for a reason the keepers of it in charge.
 And through them the law, oracles and testimony, have been handed down to us.
 See Paul's clear reasoning in Romans, 2nd, 3rd, and 4th chapters, on this point.

-Says the objector: "Then we are under the same obligation to keep the Sabbaths of weeks, month, and years, as the Jews were."

-No, sir; you will observe that these were not included in the Ten Commandments; they were attachments, added by reason of transgression, until the seed should come, to whom the promise of one eternal day or Sabbath of rest, was made.
+"Then," says the objector, "we are under the same obligation to keep the Sabbaths of weeks, months and years, as the Jews were."
+No, sir; you will observe that these were not included in the decalogue; they were attachments, added by reason of transgression, until the seed should come, to whom the promise of one eternal day or Sabbath of rest, was made.